dkaiping/lowes-kindergarten/readme.md

-# Welcome to Mrs. Lowes Kindergarden class schedule
-## Assignments and links for the week of of April 6th
+# Assignments and links for the week of of April 6th
 * [Monday](./Week-04-06-2020/monday.md)
    Some information you want to provide
 * [Tuesday](./Week-04-06-2020/tuesday.md)